alihassan18/libonomy-documentation/docs/Basics/gas-and-fees.md

          Synopsis

-         This document describes the default strategies to handle gas and fees within a Cosmos SDK application.
+         This document describes the default strategies to handle gas and fees within a Libonomy SDK application.
 ```

 ## Introduction to `Gas` and `Fees`

-In the Cosmos SDK, `gas` is a special unit that is used to track the consumption of resources during execution. `gas` is typically consumed whenever read and writes are made to the store, but it can also be consumed if expensive computation needs to be done.
+In the Libonomy SDK, `gas` is a special unit that is used to track the consumption of resources during execution. `gas` is typically consumed whenever read and writes are made to the store, but it can also be consumed if expensive computation needs to be done.
 It serves two main purposes:

 -   Make sure blocks are not consuming too many resources and will be finalized.
 This is implemented by default in the SDK via the block gas meter.